spolanski/CoFEA/docs/_build/html/_sources/index.md

 * if you know how to use simulation software then you can help to make models
 * if you posses programming skills then you can help to develop [CoFEA mesh converter](https://github.com/spolanski/CoFEA/tree/master/cofea)
-* if you are good at writing then you can help with writing the docs
+* if you are good at writing then you can help with [writing the docs](./cofea_docs_setup)
 * finally, if you don't think you have anything from the above, but you are eager to learn just let us know!

 :::{important}
-If you posses FEA/CFD models which are validated experimentally and it is possible to share them let us know too!
+If you posses some old FEA models which are validated experimentally and you could share them - do let us know!
 We will give them another life by checking them once again in the open-source software.
 :::

 In any situation that you would like to contact us at cofea.project(at)gmail.com